Htun-Htun-Naing/CKA-Preparation-2023/README.md

 # Journey to the Kubernetes
 ### CKA Preparation Helloasdfaaaaaaaaaaaaaaaaaaaaaaaaa

-- Finished the *KodeKloud's* CKA course
+- Finished the *KodeKloud's* CKA course asdfasdfasdfasdfasdf

   > `Please pratice these following labs when u finished the course.`